libslack(str) - string module

 String *str_encode_unlocked(const String *str, const char *uncoded, const char *coded, char quote_char, int printable)

-Equivalent to str_encode(3) except that str is not read-locked.
+Equivalent to str_encode(3) except that str

 String *str_encode_with_locker(Locker *locker, const String *str, const char *uncoded, const char *coded, char quote_char, int printable)

-Equivalent to str_encode(3) except that multiple threads accessing the new string will be synchronised by locker.
+Equivalent to str_encode(3) except that multiple threads accessing the new string will be synchronised by locker

 String *str_encode_with_locker_unlocked(Locker *locker, const String *str, const char *uncoded, const char *coded, char quote_char, int printable)

-Equivalent to str_encode_with_locker(3) except that str is not read-locked.
+Equivalent to str_encode_with_locker(3) except that str

 String *str_decode(const String *str, const char *uncoded, const char *coded, char quote_char, int printable)

-Returns a copy of str with every occurrence in str of quote_char followed by a character in coded replaced with the corresponding (by position) character in uncoded.
-If printable is non-zero, every occurrence in str of an ASCII code in octal or hexadecimal (i.e. "\ooo" or "\xhh") is replaced with the corresponding ASCII character.
+of an ASCII code in octal or hexadecimal (i.e. "\ooo" or "\xhh") is replaced with the corresponding ASCII character.
 It is the caller's responsibility to deallocate the new string with str_release(3) or str_destroy(3).
-It is strongly recommended to use str_destroy(3), because it also sets the pointer variable to null.
-On error, returns null with errno set appropriately.
+It is strongly recommended to use str_destroy(3), because it also sets the pointer variable to null

 String *str_decode_unlocked(const String *str, const char *uncoded, const char *coded, char quote_char, int printable)

-Equivalent to str_decode(3) except that str is not read-locked.
+Equivalent to str_decode(3) except that str

 String *str_decode_with_locker(Locker *locker, const String *str, const char *uncoded, const char *coded, char quote_char, int printable)

-Equivalent to str_decode(3) except that multiple threads accessing the new string will be synchronised by locker.
+Equivalent to str_decode(3) except that multiple threads accessing the new string will be synchronised by locker

 String *str_decode_with_locker_unlocked(Locker *locker, const String *str, const char *uncoded, const char *coded, char quote_char, int printable)

-Equivalent to str_decode_with_locker(3) except that str is not read-locked.
+Equivalent to str_decode_with_locker(3) except that str

 String *encode(const char *str, const char *uncoded, const char *coded, char quote_char, int printable)